-Certificate of Specialization in International Studies with a concentration Religion and International Affairs
+Certificate in Religion and International Affairs

 The Certificate of Specialization in Religion and International Affairs provides graduate students pursuing MA degrees in the Department of Religious Studies (AHSS) or the Josef Korbel School of International Studies with the opportunity to enhance their home program of study with specific expertise in the scholarly and professional field of religion and international affairs.
 This certificate program emphasizes scholarly and practitioner approaches to understanding the intersections between religion and international affairs in the modern world, providing students with an interdisciplinary approach to contemporary case studies as well as theoretical issues.
 The program will enable certificate students to develop demonstrable competencies that will help them position themselves for academic policy, or non-profit careers.